 Attachment oriented supportive and play therapy will give your child the opportunity to express through safe mediums such as play, art, story-telling, or traditional “talk” therapy, experiences that may be confusing or distressing.
 The approach will be suited to your child’s age and natural mode of self-expression.
-Your child will develop a sense of mastery over his/her challenges.
-You will be supported in offering your child the guidance and emotional support that he/she needs.
+Your child will develop a sense of mastery over their challenges.
+You will be supported in offering your child the guidance and emotional support that they need.

-- Your child learns to express him/herself more clearly rather than through misbehaviour
+- Your child learns to express themselves more clearly rather than through misbehaviour

-- Your child learns that he/she is not to blame for difficult things that have happened beyond his/her control
+- Your child learns that they are not to blame for difficult things that have happened beyond their control

-- Your child will have a better understanding of who he/she can trust
+- Your child will have a better understanding of who they can trust

-- You feel closer to your child and better able to support him/her when he/she is upset
+- You feel closer to your child and better able to support them when they are upset

 Attachment based therapy for couples (EFT) and families (EFFT) is an approach that invites the couple or all members of the family to work together on diffusing conflict and strengthening bonds.
 Through building a greater sense of security and connection between family members, communication improves, and new, creative solutions to old problems become possible.
 Click here to learn more about EFT, which is recommended for couples.
 EFFT is an adaptation of EFT for working with families and follows the same principles and process.